Deep Learning for Genomics: A Concise Overview: Deep Learning Architectures: A Genomic Perspective

 \subsubsection{Hybrid Architectures}

-The fact that each type of deep neural networks has its own strength inspires researchers to develop hybrid architectures that could well utilize the potentials of multiple deep learning architectures.
-DanQ \citep{DanQ2016} is a hybrid convolutional and recurrent deep neural network for predicting the function of non-coding DNA directly from sequence alone.
-DNA sequence is input as the one-hot representation of four bases to a simple convolutional neural network with the purpose of scanning motif sites.
-Motivated by the fact that the motifs can be determined to some extent by the spatial arrangements and frequencies of combinations of DNA sequences \citep{DanQ2016}, the purported motifs learned by CNN are then feed into a BLSTM.
-Similar convolutional-recurrent design were further discussed by \citet[Deep GDashboard]{Dashboard}.
+The fact that each type of DNN has its own strength inspires researchers to develop hybrid architectures that could well utilize the potential of multiple deep learning architectures.
+DanQ \citep{DanQ2016} is a hybrid convolutional and recurrent DNN for predicting the function of non-coding DNA directly from sequence alone.
+A DNA sequence is input as the one-hot representation of four bases to a simple convolutional neural network with the purpose of scanning motif sites.
+Motivated by the fact that the motifs can be determined to some extent by the spatial arrangements and frequencies of combinations of DNA sequences \citep{DanQ2016}, the purported motifs learned by CNN are then fed into a BLSTM.
+Similar convolutional-recurrent designs were further discussed by \citet[Deep GDashboard]{Dashboard}.
 They demonstrated how to understand three deep architectures: convolutional, recurrent, and convolutional-recurrent networks, and verified the validity of the features generated automatically by the model through visualization techniques.
-They argued that a CNN-RNN architecture outperforms CNN or RNN alone based on their experimental results on a transcription factor binding (TFBS) site classification task.
-The feature visualization achieved by Deep GDashboard indicated that CNN-RNN architecture are able to model both motifs as well as dependencies among them. \cite{sonderby2015convolutionalLSTM} added a convolutional layer between the raw data and LSTM input to address the problem of protein sorting or subcellular localization.
-In total there are three types of models proposed and compared in the paper, a vanilla LSTM, an LSTM with attention model used in hidden layer, and the ensemble of ten vanilla LSTMs.
-They achieved higher accuracy than previous benchmark models in predicting subcellular location of proteins from DNA sequences while no human-engineered features involved. \cite{almagro2017deeploc} proposed a bybrid integration of RNN, BLSTM, attention mechanism and a fully connected layer for protein subcellular localization prediction; each of the four modules is designed for specific purpose.
-These hybird models are increasingly favored by recent research, \textit{e.g.} \cite{singh2016EnhancerPromoter}.
+They argued that a CNN-RNN architecture outperforms CNN or RNN alone based on their experimental results on a transcription factor binding site (TFBS) classification task.
+The feature visualization achieved by Deep GDashboard indicated that CNN-RNN architecture is able to model both motifs as well as dependencies among them. \citet{sonderby2015convolutionalLSTM} added a convolutional layer between the raw data and LSTM input to address the problem of protein sorting or subcellular localization.
+In total, there are three types of models proposed and compared in the paper, a vanilla LSTM, an LSTM with an attention model used in a hidden layer, and an ensemble of ten vanilla LSTMs.
+They achieved higher accuracy than previous benchmark models in predicting the subcellular location of proteins from DNA sequences while no human-engineered features were involved. \citet{almagro2017deeploc} proposed a hybrid integration of RNN, BLSTM, attention mechanism, and a fully connected layer for protein subcellular localization prediction; each of the four modules is designed for a specific purpose.
+These hybrid models are increasingly favored by recent research, \textit{e.g.} \cite{singh2016EnhancerPromoter}.